Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 This proposal makes `oci` the canonical scheme for registry-backed artifacts.
 The name `br` was originally inspired by Terraform Registry terminology, but it is too generic as Bicep expands beyond one registry model.
 It does not identify whether an artifact comes from MAR, a private Azure Container Registry, or a locally hosted registry.

 `oci` identifies the underlying artifact format and distribution protocol.
 The same scheme therefore applies consistently to MAR, private registries, locally hosted OCI registries, modules, extensions, and future OCI artifact types.
-The `local` scheme remains distinct because it resolves files directly and is not a registry.
+The `file` scheme remains distinct because it resolves files directly and is not a registry.

 #### Compatibility with `moduleAliasesMock`